angautam/helm-chart-jenkins/README.md

 2. Clone the repo https://github.com/angautam/helm-chart-jenkins.git on your machine where helm client is running.

+3. Before running the helm command, you can make the persistent volume and persistence volume claim. please create a pvc with name "jenkins-pvc" and bind it with persistence volume.

 3. Then run below command :

-helm install --name jenkins-releasev1 helm-chart-jenkins
+helm install --name jenkins-releasev1 ./helm-chart-jenkins

 You can watch the status of by running 'kubectl get svc --namespace default -w jenkins-releasev1'